 One of the blogs I follow is Good Letters, run by Image journal and authored by a diverse, gifted team of spiritual writers.
-Updated each weekday, it features short personal essays that make fresh connections between the world of faith and the world of daily life.
+Updated each weekday, it features short personal essays that make fresh connections between faith and daily life.
 Here are a few posts from the past month that I particularly enjoyed.

-“Beginner Ballet” by Melissa Florer-Bixler: Like the author, I too book a beginner ballet class at a late age (mid-twenties), and her words capture my felt experience so well:
+“Beginner Ballet” by Melissa Florer-Bixler: Like the author, I too took a beginner’s ballet class at a late age (mid-twenties), and her words capture my felt experience so well:

 I assumed ballet would be an interesting and different way to exercise, the chance to try a new fitness routine and to escape the general chaos of my life for an hour each week.

 But in this dance class, the ballet one does in socks after work, I discovered that dance offers an aesthetic world, a way for me to discover new possibilities for my body.
 How strange it was to push my energy down a smooth line as my body sunk to the floor, to wonder over the shape of my fingers, to imagine a string lifting me up, off my toes, to float an inch above the gleaming rehearsal studio floor.

 Everything in ballet was strength in the service of beauty.
 Even the language was beautiful. . . .

 “The Ordinary Time” (poem) by Dana Littlepage Smith: I love Good Letters’ ongoing “Poetry Fridays,” in which a writer will introduce a poem with brief commentary.
 A few weeks ago Suzanne Nussey introduced this little gem in which the speaker learns through the observance of barnyard creatures how to slow down and be more attentive to life’s ordinary moments, how to enter God’s time.
 (The title references the liturgical season the church is currently in.)
 As she considers the birds, she sees how they work with joy, singing as they build, and are content just to be.
 The poem opens with a beautiful image and a subtle admonition: